aaronsb/playtui/docs/ooda-based-development-guidelines.md

      * Review mod.rs complexity during code reviews
      * Monitor module growth patterns
      * Refactor early when signs of bloat appear

+5. General Organization
+   - Keep .rs files focused
+   - Where possible, split .rs files into dedicated modules or purposes
+   - Follow the "Rule of Three":
+     * When a .rs contains more than three major features
+     * When a .rs file exceeds 150 lines
+     * When a .rs handles multiple distinct responsibilities

+6. Stability Hygiene
+   - After completion of modifications or changes
+     * Run cargo test
+     * Follow up with major errors
+     * Understand warnings might be ok
+     * Avoid the temptation to remove unused code - it may be placeholder for future functions

 ## 5. Metrics and Monitoring